aplteam/DotNetZip/README.md

 ## Overview

-The `DotNetZip` class allows one to zip and unzip files with .NET Core on all major platforms: Windows, Linux and Max OS.
+The `DotNetZip` class allows one to zip and unzip files with .NET Core on all major platforms: Windows, Linux and Mac OS.

 Note that although .NET Core is required on Linux and Mac OS, under Windows it also works with .NET rather than .Net Core.